 From the critically acclaimed Kirkland brand laundry detergent all the way to beloved bakery and food court gems, there's a lot to love at Costco's warehouses.
-Club members aren't shy about spreading the word about these products they can't live without.
-But, to Costco's dismay, they also don't hold back when it comes to grocery items that don't quite hit the mark.
+Club members aren't shy about spreading the word about the products they can't live without.
+But, they also don't hold back when it comes to grocery items that don't quite hit the mark.

 Gallon Milk Jugs